You can bike in hot weather if you take it slow and easy.

 Acclimation occurs more quickly through intense physical activity in the heat, but you need to watch yourself to make sure you don’t suffer heat illness.
 Sports physicians recommend weighing yourself before and after your workout to determine water loss.
 If you lose 2% to 3% of your body weight during the workout, drink more water.
 If you lose between 4% to 6% of your body weight in water, you need to slow down and reduce the intensity of your workout.
 7% and above, and you should call the doctor.

 Excess water and salts do not improve the acclimation process, but all of us realize that dehydration does impact our ability to keep cool.
 It is possible to overdo the water, and many endurance sport athletes overindulge in liquids, resulting in hyponatremia.
 Weirdly, some of the symptoms of hyponatremia — nausea, muscle cramps, mental confusion — mimic those of dehydration.
 Know your body by weighing yourself.
 The usual guidance is 8 oz of water for every 15 minutes of endurance activity, then weigh yourself afterwards.
-Conversely, Jobst Brandt, who still cycles several thousand miles per year, famously never carries water on his bike.
+Conversely, Jobst Brandt — who cycled several thousand miles per year well into his 70s — famously never carried water on his bike.

 If you’re not acclimated to the heat, you can go out and exercise, but watch yourself.
 Heat cramps occur after strenuous exercise accompanied with high water intake with few electrolytes.
 Heat acclimation decreases the risk of heat cramps.